kdalkafoukis/diploma_thesis/README.md

 -This repository has been created to show samples of the architecture & code, of the platform.

--Programming Languages, Libraries, Api's and Frameworks were used:
+Programming Languages, Libraries, Api's and Frameworks were used:
 Python 3.4
 Scala 2.10.4
 Java 1.8.0_72-b15